On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations: Preliminaries

 \subsection{Domains of Discontinuity via Tits Metric Thickening}

 Next, we recall how the relevant cocompact domain of discontinuity $\Omega \subset \Ein^{p-1,p}$ is defined.
-This case is a particular case of the general construction by Kapovich-Leeb-Porti \cite{KLP18}, by \emph{Tits metric thickening}, which was first described in \cite{GW12} in this case.
+This domain is built by the general construction by Kapovich-Leeb-Porti \cite{KLP18}, by \emph{Tits metric thickening}, which was first described in \cite{GW12} in this case.

 For each point $T \in \Iso_p(\R^{p,p-1})$, we define the \emph{thickening} $K_T \subset \Ein^{p-1,p}$ as in \cite{GW12} by: